 But those other people will care.
 They will look in all your corners, open all your cabinets, peer into your closets, and they will judge.
 They are picky and often quick to find fault and not shy about voicing their opinions about the condition of your home or your housekeeping habits.
 They are called buyers.

 The Goal - Ready to Show at All Times

 Now you have to do one thing.
-Keep it tidy, clean and show ready until you find a buyer.
+Keep it tidy, clean, and show-ready until you find a buyer.
 That is the one request your agent will make while your home is on the market.
 I know you have kids.
 You work.
-You have a dog who...
+You have a dog...

 Realtor Reviews Minneapolis Housing Market